 At the same time, however, a less discussed industry transformation is well underway.
 Cybercrime is a $6 trillion annual industry, which would qualify it as the world’s third-largest economy after the U.S. and China.
 The FBI’s Internet Crime Complaint Center (IC3) annual cybercrime report analyzed 791,790 fraud and theft complaints from 2020 alone.
 There is a great deal of money to be made, and cybercriminals are adopting new strategies, business models, and tools to compete in this increasingly competitive market.
 In fact, the evidence would suggest that the pace of innovation among cybercriminals has outpaced that among defenders.

-Given the shifting and potentially destructive market dynamics, here is a guide for C-suite executives and other decision-makers to use to understand cybercrime evolution and the resulting, more daunting cyber threat landscape it created:
+Given the shifting and potentially destructive market dynamics, here is a guide for C-suite executives and other decision-makers to use to understand the history of cybercrime and the resulting, more daunting cyber threat landscape it created:

 They are outsourcing more than ever.
 Government warnings of nation-state espionage exploiting SolarWinds and Microsoft Exchange server software emphasized the reportedly coordinated efforts of different teams of intrusion experts attributed to Russian and Chinese actors, respectively.
 Yet, adaptive collaboration is hardly limited to foreign intelligence services or their proxies.
 As in legitimate business circles, collaboration increasingly drives this machine, with criminals flocking to the dark web and other underworld gathering areas to share insights and resources while acquiring more formidable capabilities.
 They realize that, as a combined unit, they are stronger than they are as individual, siloed operations.
 As a result, adversaries of all types are focusing on core competencies and outsourcing the rest.
 They can readily pull this off due to the availability of ransomware-as-a-service providers, who sell or lease their ransomware variants to affiliates or customers who license them to perform an attack.
 There are also what are called initial access brokers who exploit networks and then sell this access to the highest-paying buyer.